 part I-the road trip.

-off to arizona with june, christina, and thayne to junes native homeland, the Navajo reservations. the desert never ends. and we literally were thanking the heavens every 2 seconds for air conditioning. we had to stop and sight see along the way and found the cutest little bo-dunk cafe and just had to eat there, despite there insanely over-priced food.
+off to arizona with june, christina, and thayne to junes native homeland, the Navajo reservations. the desert never ends. and we literally were thanking the heavens every 2 seconds for air conditioning. we had to stop and sight see along the way and found the cutest little bo-dunk cafe and just had to eat there, despite there insanely over-priced food.part II-the arrival.

 we literally hopped on the horses the second we got there. my smile didn't come off my face from then on. the natives ride bare back most of the time, so-without hesitating, we tried to blend in and ride 'em bare backed not knowing my butt would be bruised up the wazoo. junes older brother, reggie, took us on a "hike" to show us how far long the reservation stretched. it was jaw dropping how beautiful the never ending land was.